Reading progress: 0%

 Indie Pop: Intimacy Without the Acoustic Guitar

-By the late 1980s and 1990s, personal songwriting was no longer limited to acoustic folk or Americana music.
-At the same time, indie pop and alternative scenes were also growing.
-Here, vulnerability didn’t always come with a wooden guitar.
-The sound was made by jangling electric tones, drum machines, or soft synthesizers.
-The core of the music stayed the same: a close voice, reflective lyrics, and an emphasis on authorship.
+By the late 1980s and 1990s, personal songwriting was no longer limited to acoustic folk or Americana.
+Indie pop and alternative scenes were also growing.
+In those spaces, vulnerability did not always arrive with a wooden guitar.
+It could come through jangling electric tones, drum machines, or soft synthesizers.
+The core stayed the same: a close voice, reflective lyrics, and a strong sense of authorship.

 Independent record labels and college radio stations supported artists who weren’t part of the mainstream pop music scene.
 The scale was small.
 Records were shared through small distributors and by word of mouth.
 But the performer and the audience still felt a strong connection.
 Intimacy was no longer tied to genre.
 It became a mood that could take on different sounds.

-This blend became important for the development of bedroom pop.
-Many artists who later defined that sound drew from folk music and indie pop’s lo-fi aesthetics and DIY spirit.
+This blend mattered for the later development of bedroom pop.
+Many artists who helped define that sound drew from folk songwriting as well as indie pop’s lo-fi aesthetics and DIY spirit.
 The private voice had learned to live comfortably among drum machines and gentle distortion.

 Belle and Sebastian: Stories Told Softly